Temperature-based rate response in a leadless pacemaker system. Academic Article uri icon

 abstract

-• BACKGROUND: A new dual chamber leadless pacemaker (DR-LP) system, comprised of two implantable devices in the right ventricle and right atrium, uses a less common temperature-based rate-response sensor.
+• BACKGROUND: A new dual-chamber leadless pacemaker (DR-LP) system, composed of 2 implantable devices in the right ventricle and right atrium, uses a less common temperature-based rate-response sensor.
 There is a need to understand the effectiveness of the rate response during exercise in both the ventricular (VR-LP) and atrial (AR-LP) devices.
-OBJECTIVE: Determine if temperature-based rate-responsive pacing is proportional to metabolic workload during an exercise test in a leadless pacemaker system.
-METHODS: After 6-weeks post-implant, we administered a treadmill exercise protocol to eligible subjects concurrently enrolled in the LEADLESS II-Phase 2 (NCT04559945) and Aveir DR i2i studies (NCT05252702).
-Programmed settings were optimized after a prior six-minute walk test.
-We evaluated the ventricular and atrial rate-response sensors in subjects implanted with the VR-LP and DR-LP system, respectively.
-For each device, the normalized slopes of sensor-indicated rate versus metabolic workload were aggregated across all analyzable patients.
-If the mean slope's 95% confidence interval (CI) fell within the pre-specified 0.65 and 1.35 acceptance range, the rate response was considered proportional to metabolic demand.
-RESULTS: Seventeen (17) subjects had a mean ventricular rate-response slope of 0.93 ± 0.29 (CI: 0.78, 1.08), which fell within the acceptance criteria (p = 0.001).
-Twenty (20) subjects had a mean atrial rate-response slope of 0.91 ± 0.28 (CI: 0.78, 1.05), also falling within the pre-specified criteria (p<0.001).
-CONCLUSIONS: The temperature-based sensor in a dual-chamber leadless pacemaker system was shown to be effective at modulating pacing rate in response to increased metabolic demand for right ventricular and atrial devices.
+OBJECTIVE: We sought to determine whether temperature-based rate-responsive pacing is proportional to metabolic workload during an exercise test in a leadless pacemaker system.
+METHODS: After 6 weeks of implantation, we administered a treadmill exercise protocol to eligible participants concurrently enrolled in the LEADLESS II-Phase 2 and Aveir DR i2i studies.
+Programmed settings were optimized after a prior 6-minute walk test.
+We evaluated the ventricular and atrial rate-response sensors in participants implanted with the VR-LP and DR-LP system, respectively.
+For each device, the normalized slopes of sensor-indicated rate vs metabolic workload were aggregated across all analyzable patients.
+If the mean slope's 95% confidence interval (CI) fell within the prespecified 0.65 and 1.35 acceptance range, the rate response was considered proportional to metabolic demand.
+RESULTS: Seventeen participants had a mean ventricular rate-response slope of 0.93 ± 0.29 (CI, 0.78-1.08), which fell within the acceptance criteria (P = .001).
+Twenty participants had a mean atrial rate-response slope of 0.91 ± 0.28 (CI, 0.78-1.05), also falling within the prespecified criteria (P < .001).
+CONCLUSION: The temperature-based sensor in a dual-chamber leadless pacemaker system was shown to be effective at modulating pacing rate in response to increased metabolic demand for right ventricular and atrial devices.
+GOV IDENTIFIER: NCT04559945 (LEADLESS II-Phase 2 study) and NCT05252702 (Aveir DR i2i study).

 authors